standsleeping/electric-text/RULES.md

 Each subpackage keeps an internally strict separation between functions and data.

-The "data" (data structures, dataclasses, Pydantic models, and types) are kept in a data folder.
+The data (data structures, dataclasses, Pydantic models, and types) are kept in a data folder.

-The "functions" (often "pure" functions, wherever possible) are kept in the functions folder.
+The functions (often "pure" functions, wherever possible) are kept in the functions folder.

 We maintain a strict 1:1 correspondence between functions and files: one function per file.

 We also maintain a strict 1:1 correspondence between files and tests: one file, one test suite.

+At the same level as the functions and data folders, there may also exist:

+- Traditional classes, if they are not "pure" and/or are not easily expressed as functions (this is VERY rare).
+- Protocols (see `src/electric_text/providers/model_provider.py`).
+- Subpackages, which themselves have the same data and functions structure as the subpackage they are in.

 ### Dependencies